OmDorugade/TryHackMe-Walkthroughs/THM-CTF/All in One/writeup.md

   <img width="940" height="599" alt="image" src="https://github.com/user-attachments/assets/167c56f7-59cf-43cf-b8a6-796122ed789f" />
 </p>

-We got username and password using that we logged in with `ssh` and got :
+We got username and password using that we logged in with `ssh` and got our userflag: